EkoGit-777/ekopedia/src/experience/nusaraya.md

 ## My Contributions

 - Shafira
 This was my first project there.
-I built web-based mobile app using AngularJS and PhoneGap
+I built web-based mobile app using AngularJS and PhoneGap.
 - Aji Mumpung
 Aji Mumpung was a reward based mobile app.
 I helped developing lock screen for the app and handle user issue.
 It was built using java as frontend android native and Laravel as backend.
 - Eilhamzah